 Prescription Drug Clinical Studies

-Dantonic® (T89) is a modernized and industrialized botanical drug formula of Danshen (Radix Salviae Miltiorrhizae, RSM) and Sanqi (Radix Notoginseng, RN) as active ingredients and Borneol as absorption enhancer.
-T89 was approved as a prescription drug for the treatment of chronic stable angina pectoris in patients with coronary heart disease by the State Food and Drug Administration (SFDA) of China in 1993.
+Dantonic® is a modernized and industrialized botanical drug formula of Danshen (Radix Salviae Miltiorrhizae, RSM) and Sanqi (Radix Notoginseng, RN) as active ingredients and Borneol as absorption enhancer.
+Dantonic® was approved as a prescription drug for the treatment of chronic stable angina pectoris in patients with coronary heart disease by the State Food and Drug Administration of China (CFDA) in 1993.

-The drug is currently approved in 26 countries (not in the USA yet) for the treatment and prevention of chronic stable angina pectoris and other cardiovascular disease related conditions.
+Dantonic® is currently approved in 24 countries (not in the USA yet) for the treatment and prevention of chronic stable angina pectoris and other cardiovascular disease related conditions.
 More than 2 billion doses have been prescribed worldwide.
+It is coded as T89 in the US development.
+T89 has been studied in well controlled US and global clinical trial.

 T89 Phase I study (Dose escalating studies)